x-atlas-consortia/ubkg-api/docs/v2 Release Notes.md

 | _concepts/trees_        | _concepts/<concept_id>/paths/trees_                                     | Return information on the Concepts in the spanning tree that originates from a specified Concept |
 | _concepts/shorestpaths_ | _concepts/<origin_concept_id>/paths/shortestpath/<terminus_concept_id>_ | Return the shortest path between two Concepts, using Dykstra's algorithm with default weights    |

-2. The format and content of the responses for these endpoints have been updated.
+1. The format and content of the responses for these endpoints have been updated.
 Path-related endpoints return JSON arrays that represent a set of _paths_ in the UBKG.
 A path is an ordered set of objects representing _hops_ away from an originating concept node.
 Each hop in a path represents a relationship between two concept nodes.
-3. new endpoint (_concepts/subgraphs_) returns a _subgraph_ of the UBKG--i.e. the set of pairs of concept nodes (or one-hop paths) linked by a specified relationship type.
-4. If a set of paths shares a common origin, the response includes an object representing the originating node.
+2. If a set of paths shares a common origin, the response includes an object representing the originating node.
-5. For the case of the _concepts/shortestpath_ endpoint, the response includes an object representing the terminal node.
+3. For the case of the _concepts/shortestpath_ endpoint, the response includes objects representing both the originating and terminal nodes.

 Following is an example of a response that describes a path with one hop, between CUI C0013227 (the _source_ of the hop) to CUI C2720507